Herbs and natural remedies can help calm anxiety and stress. Here’s a list of ways to relieve anxiety naturally.

 - Massage your temples with lavender oil.
 See more about the benefits of lovely lavender for the health and home.

 - A warm bath with a couple of drops of chamomile oil aides sleeping.
 Add a splash of lavender oil for a relaxing aroma.

-- For a relaxing body rub, soak equal parts finely chopped dandelions, burdock (roots and/or aerial parts), yellow dock, and lobelia in 1 quart rubbing alcohol for two weeks.
-Apply externally.
+- For a relaxing body rub, soak equal parts finely chopped dandelions, burdock (roots and/or aerial parts), yellow dock, and lobelia in a mason jar of vodka for two weeks.
+Apply externally (and avoid the temptation to drink the solution).

 How to Relieve Anxiety at Bedtime